 Our cost of sales consists principally of materials, labor, depreciation and manufacturing overhead.
 Since a substantial portion of the costs at our factories is fixed, relatively modest increases or decreases in capacity utilization rates can have a significant effect on our gross margin.

-Gross margin for the three months ended March 31, 2014, increased compared to the three months ended March 31, 2013.
-The increase in gross margin was attributable to improved capacity utilization and lower costs for gold, which is used in many of our wirebond products.
-These increases to gross margin were partially offset by higher depreciation expense and increases in manufacturing overhead costs.
+Gross margin for the three and nine months ended September 30, 2013 was negatively impacted by a \$10.0 million charge to cost of sales for our pending patent litigation.